-Taken together, these two morals present a serious challenge to EI at its second premise.
-In order to differentiate itself from the traditional indispensability argument, EI needs to rely on an epistemic sense of explanation.
-But there is little reason to believe that the explanations which facilitate our subjective understanding are ones in which we reveal our ontological commitments by speaking most soberly.
+Taken together, these morals challenge EI at its second premise.
+To differentiate itself from the traditional indispensability argument, EI may rely on an epistemic sense of explanation.
+But there is little reason to believe that explanations which facilitate our subjective understanding reveal our ontological commitments.
 Quine's original indispensability argument received essential support from his claim that we find our ontological commitments precisely in our best theories.
 EI receives no such support, and is thus no improvement on the original argument.
-The old debate over QI, on which I have taken no position in this paper, remains most salient.
+The old debate over QI, on which I have taken no position in this paper, remains salient.